 PURPOSE

-In the context of the implementation of the European Research Area, this Charter sets out non-regulatory principles and guidelines to be used as a reference when defining Access policies for Research Infrastructures and related services.
+In line with the EU's and Member States' commitment to the European Research Area and the common values and principles of the Pact for Research and Innovation in Europe, this Charter sets out non-regulatory principles and guidelines to be used as a reference when defining Access policies for Research Infrastructures and related services.

 While not having any legally binding nature, Research Infrastructures are encouraged to use this Charter as a reference when updating existing or defining new Access policies.
 In addition, the funding organisations of Research Infrastructures are invited to promote this Charter’s provisions.